-If what you want is a centrist campaign that’s quiet on trans issues, tough on the border, distances itself from Palestinians, talks a lot about law and order, and reaches out to moderate Republicans, that candidate existed—and she just lost… I’m not sure how you reach out to moderate Republicans more than appearing with Liz Cheney multiple times.
+If what you want is a centrist campaign that’s quiet on trans issues, tough on the border, distances itself from Palestinians, talks a lot about law and order, and reaches out to moderate Republicans, that candidate existed—and she just lost. […] I’m not sure how you reach out to moderate Republicans more than appearing with Liz Cheney multiple times.

-But this critique misses some key dynamics at play in this election.
+There’s a lot to unpack here, but suffice it to say, this critique misses key dynamics at play in this election.
 To be sure, Harris did sound like a moderate for much of the campaign.
-She touted the popular accomplishments of the Biden administration like caps on insulin prices, promoted policies to help lower housing costs, played up her career as a prosecutor, vowed to be tough on crime and the border, and mostly eschewed hot-button culture-war topics like race, gender, and the Israel-Hamas conflict.
+She touted the popular accomplishments of the Biden administration like caps on insulin prices, promoted policies to help lower housing costs, played up her career as a prosecutor, vowed to be tough on crime and the border, and mostly eschewed hot-button culture-war topics like race, gender, and the war in Gaza.

-Some understandably decried the ad for picking on transgender Americans, but it was clearly making a broader point that seemed to resonate with many voters—that Harris wasn’t the moderate she purported to be and that she cared more about being on the right side of progressive interest groups than advocating for the vast majority of the country.
+Some understandably decried the ad for picking on transgender Americans, but it was clearly making a broader point that seemed to resonate with many voters: that Harris wasn’t the moderate she purported to be and that she cared more about being on the right side of progressive interest groups than advocating for the vast majority of the country.
 And it turned out to be extraordinarily effective.
 According to the New York Times, pre-election focus group tests by the pro-Harris super PAC Future Forward found that the ad shifted the race 2.7 points toward Trump after viewers watched it, as it “cut to the core of the Trump argument: that Ms. Harris was ‘dangerously liberal.’”

-A subsequent Blueprint survey confirmed Harris’s core problem was that many voters simply didn’t think she had genuinely changed her past positions.1 According to their findings, swing voters who chose Trump believed that Harris supported:
+A subsequent survey confirmed Harris’s core problem was that many voters simply didn’t think she had genuinely changed her past positions.1 According to their findings, swing voters who chose Trump believed that Harris supported:

 Using taxpayer dollars for transgender surgeries for undocumented immigrants (83 percent)